 Jeff Lofton Jazztet

-After a recent show recorded for broadcast by KRTU 91.7 Jazz in San Antonio in their Rooftop Jazz Series at Artpace, Jeff brought his latest project to Austin.
+The Jeff Lofton Jazztet made its debut at a show recorded for broadcast by KRTU 91.7 Jazz in San Antonio in their Rooftop Jazz Series at Artpace.
 The Jeff Lofton Jazztet delivers a high-energy show featuring the video artistry of VJ Chris Jackson.
 Known for his 1950s Miles Davis Tribute, the straight-ahead, bebop of his trio and quartet, and the jazz-funk rock fusion of his side project the Electric Thang, Jeff describes the jazztet as a combination of many types of jazz: “It’s more of an avant-garde rhythmic driven ensemble than the typical straight-ahead group, that also dips into more modern funk grooves.” _____________________________________________________

 Jeff Lofton wins